Helixmith: Engensis

 Helixmith’s non-viral plasmid DNA product, Engensis, is designed to express recombinant HGF protein in nerve and Schwann cells to promote nerve system regeneration and induce the formation of microvascular blood vessels.

 HGF has a short half-life (5 minutes or less) and is quickly removed from the body by the liver, creating an obstacle to effective treatment with previous injectable recombinant HGF protein products.

 A single injection of Helixmith’s proprietary plasmid DNA product expresses the HGF gene at levels 30-40 times higher than conventional plasmid DNA and provides sustained gene expression in mouse models for 2 weeks, with peak protein expression at Day 7 and a gradual decrease over the next week To date, more than 500 patients have been treated with Engensis across ten clinical trials in six different diseases and conditions.
 Data from previous clinical studies suggest that Engensis is well tolerated and has the potential to provide durable analgesic and/or symptomatic relief in a variety of disease settings.
 Beyond potentially alleviating pain, Engensis is designed to target the underlying causes of neuropathy through its predicted angiogenic and neuroregenerative properties.

 The US FDA recognized the potential for Engensis to meet the unmet need for this condition in 2018 by designating it as a Regenerative Medicine Advanced Therapy (RMAT), making it the first RMAT-designated gene therapy for a prevalent disease with over one million patients.
 This designation grants all the benefits afforded by the fast track and breakthrough designations, including priority review, to Engensis.

 Helixmith currently has multiple target indications under the Engensis pipeline: diabetic peripheral neuropathy (DPN, phase 3), diabetic foot ulcers (DFU, phase 3), amyotrophic lateral sclerosis (ALS, phase 2), coronary artery disease (CAD, phase 2), claudication (phase 2) and Charcot-Marie-Tooth disease (CMT, phase 1/2a).

 The US FDA granted a RMAT (Regenerative Medicine Advanced Therapy) designation to VM202-DPN in 2018.
 This is the first RMAT designation for a drug product based in Korea, and the first and the only RMAT designation worldwide in pain area.
 Engensis has been attracting huge attention in painful DPN because of its big market size.
 The US FDA granted orphan drug and fast track designation for Engensis (VM202-ALS) in 2016.
 Engensis (VM202) is currently under development as a possible treatment for chronic DFU with the hope to potentially heal the ulcer by supplying sufficient blood through new blood vessel formation around occluded or narrowed blood vessels towards the lower extremities.

+In 2024 Helixmith shared that Engensis VM202-DPN, intended to be used for diabetic peripheral neuropathy, had failed during its phase 3 clinical trail.
+They found that when the treatment was compared against the placebo group, the Engensis treatment did not prove to be superior.